radio-astro-tools/spectral-cube/docs/moments.rst

 Descriptions for the three most common moments used are as follows:

-* 0th moment - the integrated flux over the spectral line, can be used for computing some line ratios
+* 0th moment - the integrated intensity over the spectral line, and is often used for computing line ratios
 * 1st moment - the the intensity-weighted velocity of the spectral line; can be taken as a measure for the mean velocity of the gas
 * 2nd moment - a measure for the velocity dispersion of the gas along the line of sight, or the width of the spectral line, and is defined by the intensity-weighted square of the velocity